Francisco de Paula Santander: Second Administration

 In 1832, Santander was elected by Congress as President for a second term.
 This administration was quite different from the first, in that he moved away from free trade and stressed an alternate form of protectionism.
 He first reverted most of his original changes from Bolívar's undoing, although some were devalued somewhat.
 He did not close New Granada to international trade, but rather sought safety for New Granada under the auspices of industrialized nations, instead of discouraging trade with them.
 He set up economic contacts in eleven United States cities, hoped that by creating strong ties with them, he would promote industrial development in New Granada while avoiding the use of high tariffs, which he inherently disliked.

 During his second administration, just like he did during his first administration, he ordered the execution of most of the rest of the Spanish officers still in captivity, who had been saved by Bolívar in the first round of Santander's murderous pursuit; among them General José Sardá.
 They were executed in Bogotá, on July 23, 1833, in front of Santander himself.

 Later years and death

 The death of Santander in Bogotá, after a long agony.
 Making his will, he said: "I wish I would have loved God as much as I loved my country ."

 After his term expired, he remained an important and influential political figure and was elected as a representative for the chamber of the representatives of New Granada.
 Santander attended the sessions in the chamber, but stopped attending in April 1840 when he became gravely ill and became bedridden.
 From April 27, a diary was kept describing Santander's health's rapid decline.
-On May 6, 1840 at approximately 6:30 pm, Santander passed away in his bedside surrounded by his friends and family.
+On May 6, 1840 at approximately 6:30 pm, Santander died in his bed surrounded by his friends and family.